Government Authorization Contacts

 The US Department of State is the lead agency to notify regarding any planned yacht expedition to Antarctica.
-Contact Susannah Cooper, Senior Advisor for Antarctica, at cooperse at state dot gov.
+Contact William Muntean Senior Advisor for Antarctica.

 For US-based or US-flagged yacht operators, please review the Guidelines for US Yacht Expeditions to Antarctica.